seantarogers/ReliableSignalRMessaging/README.md

 ## Overview

 A reliable SignalR server messaging framework prototype.
 This solution attempts to address the number of challenges when using SignalR as a server messaging framework.
-There are various ideas included in the prototype, depending on your architecture different combinations of them should solve the problem that SignalR does not guarentee message delivery.
-It adds the following reliability features:
+It adds the following message reliability features:

 ## Reliable messaging features